How to get Tezos¶

 Install the OCaml compiler and the libraries which Tezos depends on:

 Alternatively, if you want to be able to install extra packages (development packages such as merlin), you may use the following command instead:

-version of OCaml is compiled and installed (this takes a while but
+dependencies are compiled and installed (this takes a while but it’s

-After OCaml it will start with Tezos dependencies, OPAM is able to handle correctly the OCaml libraries but it is not always able to handle all external C libraries we depend on.
+OPAM is meant to handle correctly the OCaml libraries but it is not always able to handle all external C libraries we depend on.
 On most system, it is able to suggest a call to the system package manager but it currently does not handle version check.